All Products

 unzip LinkSDK.zip

-4. Go to the /LinkSDK/demos directory, open the data_model_basic_demo.c file, and then configure device verification parameters.
+4. Go to the /LinkSDK/demos directory, open the data_model_basic_demo.c file, and configure the device verification parameters.

 /* TODO: Replace the following variables with the information about your device certificate. */